Short-Term Business Loans

 First and foremost, you need to determine how much money you need.

-Short-term business loans are unsecured and have short repayment periods, so they are often only available in low amounts.
+They are unsecured and have short repayment periods, so they are often only available in low amounts.
 If you need to borrow more than $100,000, your options will be more limited.

 Additionally, you’ll need to demonstrate to your lender what you need the money for and how you plan to pay it back, so it’s important to evaluate your financial capabilities before looking for a lender.